Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target-vec.md

 * [Set up click tracking in the Mobile VEC](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/composer/set-up-click-tracking-in-the-mobile-vec.html)
 {% endhint %}

-To get started with Target VEC, follow these steps:
+To get started with Target VEC, complete the following steps:

 1. Configure the Adobe Target - VEC extension.
    The VEC extension is dependent on the Adobe Target Extension.
 Make sure Adobe Target extension is already configured and enabled.
-2. Add the Target VEC Extension to your app
+2. Add the Target VEC Extension to your app.
-3. Different Implementation Methods for Target VEC
+3. Select one of the following implementation methods:
-   1. Auto-Fetch Target Activities
+   1. Auto-Fetch Target Activities, where options are:
       a.
 Fetch in a blocking call (background is OFF)
       b.
 Fetch in an asynchronous mode (background is ON)
    2. Fetch Target Activities Programmatically